What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 • Anything below 100% reflects losses in availability, performance, or quality.

 By using OEE, manufacturers can uncover hidden inefficiencies, improve equipment reliability, and align production goals with maintenance strategies.
+The OEE value provides a comprehensive view of equipment utilization and production quality.

 Why OEE Matters for Maintenance and Reliability